Velocidex/velociraptor-docs/content/artifact_references/pages/system.vfs.listdirectory.md

 description: |
   This is an internal artifact used by the GUI to populate the VFS.
-You may run it manually if you like, but typically it is launched by the GUI when a user clicks the "Refresh this directory" button.
+You may run it manually if you like, but typically it is launched by the GUI when a user clicks the &quot;Refresh this directory&quot;
+  button.

 parameters:
   - name: Path
     description: The path of the file to download.
-    default: "/"
+    default: &quot;/&quot;

   - name: Components
     type: json_array